Dmytro-Posyliuzhnyi/math-learning-journal/Calculus I/Calculus I.md

+*Date: 28 November 2024*

+*Time: 8:13 PM*

+Completed the first section of last unit of Calculus 1 course.

+---

 *Date: 27 November 2024*

 As I mentioned yesterday, I’m starting the unit on applications of integrals.
 Today, I started from learning about the average value of a function over an interval, the mean value theorem for integrals, and solving a couple of motion-related problems.